Okay, show of hands.

 Owning the 12 hour version, I have confirmed that it does in fact stay warm for the full 12 hours.

-The design is nice and slim so it fits well in your pockets or backpack when not in use.
+And the design is nice and slim so it fits well in your pockets or backpack when not in use.

 I like the fact that it is reusable and I don’t have to throw something in the trash every time I use it.